shubhamthakar/CS598-MP1-OLA/README.md

 It is recommended that you run the notebook in a Jupyter Notebook session; The Plotly plots have been observed to fail in certain platforms/IDEs such as JupyterHub or PyCharm.
 Running the notebook and observing the plot updates is **optional** for this assignment: you are not required to record the dynamic updates.

+**Note**: the dynamic plots may not work in JupyterLab.
+If you see display errors, consider using Jupyter Notebook to run the notebook instead, i.e., `jupyter notebook`.

 ## Grading
 You will be graded on the correctness of your implementations.
 You will receive the points for each operation if your implementation satisfies the following two criteria:
 - The contents of the Plotly plots after each processed dataframe slice are correct